ChemAxon/jchem-microservices-examples/docker/README.md

 # How to create Docker images of JChem Microservices manually

 > [!WARNING]
-> This example is about creating docker images of JChem Microservices _manually_.
+> This example is about creating docker images of JChem Microservices **_manually_**.
-If you want to use the official images, see the [official-docker-images](../official-docker-images) example.
+If you want to use the official images, see the [official-docker-images](../official-docker-images) examples.

 ## Prerequisites